They battled Harvey. Now Texas "Dreamers" face DACA's possible demise.

 Related: Trump to Announce ‘Dreamer’ Decision Tuesday

 Contreras arrived in the United States with his mother when he was 6.
-They had come from Nuevo Laredo, a city in the Mexican state of Tamaulipas, where their lives were rocked by a "violent situation at home."
-The promise of a new life in America was partly about "getting away from my dad and the things he was involved with in Mexico," he said.
+They had come from Nuevo Laredo, a city in the Mexican state of Tamaulipas, where their lives were strained by a "violent situation at home."
+The promise of a new life in America was partly about "getting away from my dad and the things he was involved with in Mexico," Contreras said.

-Contreras came of age in Houston, working hard through high school and college while volunteering at his local church.
-He got his paramedic certification at a community college last year and soon got to work — something that would not have been possible without DACA.
+He came of age in Houston, working hard through high school and college while volunteering at his local church.
+He earned his paramedic certification at a community college last year and soon got to work — something that would not have been possible without DACA.

 "I'm very upset right now," said Badillo, 25.
 "If I lose my DACA, I'm probably not going to be able to work at all."

-Badillo, an architect at a large firm, said he couldn't help but feel like he was standing on the edge of a cliff on Friday afternoon, desperate for more clarity on his legal future.
+Badillo, an architect at a large firm, said he couldn't help but feel confused and angry on Friday afternoon, desperate for more clarity on his legal future.
 He and his girlfriend of nine years, also a DACA recipient, are planning to get married and buy a house.
-All of that — their family stability, their careers — now appeared to be threatened, he said.
+Their careers and their plans for the future now appeared to be threatened, he said.

 "If the president takes DACA away, we're going to be devastated," Badillo said.
 "We feel like this is another storm."